jananithangavel/performance-test/JmeterInstance/README.md

 6. Edit ESB_Perf.jmx with ip of EI

+7. Jmeter should be downloaded and update path to it in script.

+Note: Script refer path as "~/software/"

-7. Edit esb-perf-execution.sh line 6 the variable product as your use
+8. Edit esb-perf-execution.sh line 6 the variable product as your use

    For example if you want to use esb then